 Maybe it's time to rethink geography.
 When I graduated, I figured homeless on a beach beat sleeping on frozen streets, but maybe, just maybe, aiming for a crowded marketplace isn't the best move.
 In fact, why not aim for, say, fourteen marketplaces?
-This is the appeal of the Uniform Bar Exam: one test, one score, with portability to fourteen states.
+This is the appeal of the Uniform Bar Exam: one test, one score, with portability to more than 20 states.

 In 2011, when my classmates and I graduated, the UBE was barely a pipe dream: two states (North Dakota and my native Missouri) had adopted earlier that year in February, with Alabama offering it for the first time that July.
 Truth be told, that isn't exactly a compelling case for portability, unless, of course, you're from those states.

 Each year, however, the list has grown, and as of this month's administration, twenty states offer the UBE, with more on the way.

 You've got your choice between southern comfort, living free or dying, sipping coffee in Seattle, Spring Training baseball (and ugh, heat) in Arizona, skiing and "other things" in Colorado, enjoying untainted America in Montana, or best of all: Kansas City barbeque.